 During the COVID-19 outbreak, which halted its regular activities, the Adolescent Girls’ Group began educating community members about how to stop the spread of coronavirus.

-“Women and girls are living in fear due to false information and rumours, so we visit neighbours’ houses and provide them with the right information about the coronavirus while maintaining physical distance,” Bidhya describes.
+“Women and girls are living in fear due to false information and rumours, so we visit neighbours’ houses and provide them with the right information about COVID-19 while maintaining social distance,” Bidhya describes.

 Once a young girl forced to leave school, Bidhya has transformed her life.
 She uses her voice to stand up for her rights—and now she’s among a cadre of young women inspiring others to do the same.